-It really really helps with writers block.
+It really really helps with writer’s block – a condition that effects many and can prevent them from writing.
 Although Stephen Covey talked about beginning with the end in mind, he maybe didn’t realize how stifling that can be when writing.
 I’ve seen many writers who don’t want to give themselves a rough draft, a doodle draft, a rev 1, 2, 3… they want to write it once and have it be the final copy.

 Many sources, including the note books of Leonardo da Vinci, Albert Einstein, Pablo Picasso, Paul Klee and Winston Churchill have been found to contain notes or drawings that are similar to, or follow a sub-set of the Mind Mapping rules.

 Tony Buzan now has software which is shown in a YouTube video in the link under his name, but I’d have to try the software before I endorsed it.
 However I do know the freehand version of this concept works for me.